MauriceX24/I-Love-Radio-Client/README.md

 > Updater -- Error 03: Update was downloaded & version got changed.
 But other files are still in the "...-release" folder.
 => User has to move it manually to executable path.

+> Client -- Autoclose: Client is closing after some hours (Freezing & close without saving).
+=> Turn off your VPN connection // I'll look into it to fix it asap

 ## Infos
 Fan-Made!
 Not official from https://ilovemusic.de